urbit/developers.urbit.org/content/guides/quickstart/chat-guide.md

 Github](https://github.com/urbit/docs-examples), in the `chat-app` folder.
 It has three folders inside:

-1. `bare-desk`: just the hoon files created here with dependencies
+1. `bare-desk`: just the hoon files created here without any dependencies.
 2. `full-desk`: `bare-desk` plus all dependencies.
 Note some files are symlinked, so if you're copying them you'll need to do `cp -rL`.
 3. `react-frontend`: the React front-end files.